mgoblin/rust_rest_example/docs/part1/rust_basics/day3/modules.md

 ```

 So far so good.
-Now start to implements animals module.
+Let's start to implements animals module.
 I want to divide each animal to separate file.
 ```
 ..
 pets